-While I agree with much of Justice Souter's analysis, I believe that the constitutional standard he enunciates fails [\448] to give sufficient weight to the serious managerial and administrative concerns that the majority describes.
-The standard would instruct courts to apply Pickering balancing in all cases, but says that the government should prevail unless the employee (1) "speaks on a matter [\\\718] of unusual importance, [\\\\66] " and (2) "satisfies high standards of responsibility in the way he does it."
-Ante, at \\\\\, 164 L. Ed.
-2d, at 709 (dissenting opinion).
-Justice Souter adds that "only comment on official dishonesty, deliberately unconstitutional action, other serious wrongdoing, or threats to health and safety can weigh out in an employee's favor."
-Ibid. .
+While I agree with much of JUSTICE SOUTER's analysis, I believe that the constitutional standard he enunciates fails to give sufficient weight to the serious managerial and administrative concerns that the majority describes.
+The standard would instruct courts to apply Pickering balancing in all cases, but says that the government should prevail unless the employee (1) "speaks on a matter of unusual importance," and (2) "satisfies high standards of responsibility in the way he does it."
+Ante, at 8 (dissenting opinion).
+JUSTICE SOUTER adds that "only comment on official dishonesty, deliberately unconstitutional action, other serious wrongdoing, or threats to health and safety can weigh out in an employee's favor."
+Id., at 9.

 There are, however, far too many issues of public concern, even if defined as "matters of unusual importance," for the screen to screen out very much.
 Government administration typically involves matters of public concern.
 Why else would government be involved?
 And "public issues," indeed, matters of "unusual importance," are often daily bread-and-butter concerns for the police, the intelligence agencies, the military, and many whose jobs involve protecting the public's health, safety, and the environment.
-This aspect of Justice Souter's "adjustment" of "the basic Pickering balancing scheme," ibid. is similar to the Court's present insistence that speech be of "legitimate news interest", when the employee speaks only as a private citizen see, San Diego v.
-Roe, 543 U.S. 77, 83-84, 125 S. Ct.
-521, 160 L. Ed.
-2d 410 (2004) (per curiam).
-It gives no extra weight to [\\\\67] the government's augmented need to direct speech that is an ordinary part of the employee's job-related duties.
+This aspect of JUSTICE SOUTER's "adjustment" of "the basic Pickering balancing scheme" is similar to the Court's present insistence that speech be of "legitimate news interest", ibid., when the employee speaks only as a private citizen.
+See San Diego v.
+Roe, 543 U.S. 77, 83-84 (2004) (per curiam).
+It gives no extra weight to the government's augmented need to direct speech that is an ordinary part of the employee's job-related duties.

 Moreover, the speech of vast numbers of public employees deals with wrongdoing, health, safety, and honesty: for example, police officers, firefighters, environmental protection agents, building inspectors, hospital workers, bank regulators, and so on.
 Indeed, this categorization could encompass speech by an employee performing almost any public function, except perhaps setting electricity rates.
-Nor do these [\449] categories bear any obvious relation to the constitutional importance of protecting the job-related speech at issue.
+Nor do these categories bear any obvious relation to the constitutional importance of protecting the job-related speech at issue.

-The underlying problem with this breadth of coverage is that the standard (despite predictions that the government is likely to prevail in the balance unless the speech concerns "official dishonesty, deliberately unconstitutional action, other serious wrongdoing, or threats to health and safety," ante, at, 164 L. Ed.
-2d, at 709 (Souter, J., dissenting)) does not avoid the judicial need to undertake the balance in the first place.
-And this form of judicial activity--the ability of a dissatisfied employee to file a complaint, engage in discovery, and insist that the court undertake [\\\\68] a balancing of interests--itself may interfere unreasonably with both the managerial function (the ability of the employer to control the way in which an employee performs his [\\1976] basic job) and with the use of other grievance-resolution mechanisms, such as arbitration, civil service review boards, and whistle-blower remedies, for which employees and employers may have bargained or which legislatures may have enacted.
+The underlying problem with this breadth of coverage is that the standard (despite predictions that the government is likely to prevail in the balance unless the speech concerns "official dishonesty, deliberately unconstitutional action, other serious wrongdoing, or threats to health and safety," ante, at 9), does not avoid the judicial need to undertake the balance in the first place.
+And this form of judicial activity-the ability of a dissatisfied employee to file a complaint, engage in discovery, and insist that the court undertake a balancing of interests-itself may interfere unreasonably with both the managerial function (the ability of the employer to control the way in which an employee performs his basic job) and with the use of other grievance-resolution mechanisms, such as arbitration, civil service review boards, and whistle-blower remedies, for which legislatures may have enacted.

 At the same time, the list of categories substantially overlaps areas where the law already provides nonconstitutional protection through whistle-blower statutes and the like.
-See ante, at \\\\\, 164 L. Ed.
-2d, at 712 (majority opinion); ante, at \\\\\,

-164 L. Ed.
-2d, at 712-714 (Souter, J., dissenting).
-That overlap diminishes the need for a constitutional forum and also means that adoption of the test would authorize Federal Constitution-based [\\\719] legal actions that threaten to upset the legislatively struck (or administratively struck) balance that those statutes (or administrative procedures) embody.
+See ante, at 13 (majority opinion); ante, at 13-15 (SOUTER, J., dissenting).
+That overlap diminishes the need for a constitutional forum and also means that adoption of the test would authorize federal Constitution-based legal actions that threaten to upset the legislatively struck (or administratively struck) balance that those statutes (or administrative procedures) embody.